worldbank/covid-mobile-data/cdr-aggregation/notebooks/modules/README.md

 # Module organization

 ## Aggregation
 The base class `aggregator` defined in [aggregator.py](https://github.com/worldbank/covid-mobile-data/tree/cdr-master/cdr-aggregation/notebooks/modules/aggregator.py) implements methods and attributes shared by all aggregator classes.
-At the next level, `flowminder_aggregator` and `priority_aggregator` implement sql queries from [GitHub account](https://github.com/Flowminder), and priority indicators written in pyspark, respectively.
+At the next level, `flowminder_aggregator` and `priority_aggregator` implement sql queries from [Flowminder](https://github.com/Flowminder), and priority indicators written in pyspark, respectively.
 Beyond that, the classes `scaled_aggregator` and `custom_aggregator` implement priority indicators scaled by a resident count, and additional custom pyspark indicators, respectively.
 Both inherit from the `priority_aggregator` class.

 ```
 |-- aggregator